 A top attraction here is the Garajonay National Park.
 This UNESCO World Heritage Site lies in the centre of the island.
 Los Órganos (The Organs) is another great attraction.
 Vertical lava pipes form symmetrical columns that resemble a giant church organ.
 There are various companies that offer days trips to Los Órganos.

-Finally we come to number 10 on our list of Spanish Islands.
+Finally we come to La Palma which is the last of the Canary Islands on this list.
 La Palma is the most western of the Canary Islands.
 This is another island that is popular with hikers.
 More natural beauty is on offer when you visit here.

 The capital city here is Santa Cruz de la Palma.
 This island has a population of around 85,000 inhabitants.
 A quarter live in Los Llanos de Aridane with another quarter in the capital Santa Cruz.
 These are two most popular areas here also.